drohmer/CSE104/A_html_css/02_css_basic/readme.md

 ## Selector combination

-Selector can be combined to refine the selected elements, the most common combination are (more complex [combinations of elements](https://www.w3schools.com/cssref/css_selectors.asp) are possible)
+Selectors can be combined to refine the selected elements, the most common combination are (more complex [combinations of elements](https://www.w3schools.com/cssref/css_selectors.asp) are possible)

 * `e1, e2`: is the union of all elements `e1` and all elements `e2`
 * `e1 e2`: is the elements `e2` child of element `e1`